FilipeMCruz/sensae-console/docs/rule-engine/README.md

 Facts are inserted in a rule engine.
 If this facts match a condition, the condition's action is triggered.

+This new concept, the rules engine, is tailored to the `manager` or `developers` and not for the final clients since it can be hard to create meaningfully rules without side effects.

 ## Technology

 [Drools](https://www.drools.org/) is an open-source rule engine widely used in the industry.
 It has support for sliding windows of time, integrates with `iot-core` package with ease since it is written in `java`, can be embedded in a server running java and supports dynamic loading rules at runtime.